ga4gh/fasp-scripts/README.md

 #### sb_wes_client.py

 Client to call Seven Bridges WES Servers.
 The specific features addressed include authentication, setting a project to work within and the use of apps stored in the Seven Bridges environment.
 For testing and demo purposes this client encapsulates running samtools.

+#### elixir_wes_client.py

+Client to call Elixir WES Servers.
+The specific features addressed include authentication, setting a project to work within and the use of apps stored in the Seven Bridges environment.
+For testing and demo purposes this client encapsulates running samtools.

 #### WESClient.py